 Welcome to the OMS Counseling Department!

-Ms. Raphael, Ms. Williams, and Ms. Marra make up the counseling department at OMS.
+Ms. Raphael and Ms. Williams make up the counseling department at OMS.
 For more specific questions about our duties and responsibilities, you may reach us at the individual emails below.

 Goal, Mission, and Vision

 The Goal of the Osborne Middle School Counseling Program is to assist students in their academic, social, emotional and career development.

 Our Mission is to create a warm, inviting, safe environment where all students can feel welcomed and important.
 The Osborne Middle Counseling Program focuses on three areas of development:

 - Promoting personal, educational, and career growth through personal prevention and intervention activities

 - Helping students explore education and career choices

 The Vision is that Osborne Middle School students:

 - will become world-class productive citizens who contribute to society